teamputtygen/hn-docs/docs/getting-started/activation.rst

    :alt: Nuvla sign in through external identity providers
    :align: center

-This will redirect users to their respective login realm in [SixSq's Federated Identity Portal](https://fed-id.nuv.la).
-This portal is SixSq's authentication and authorization infrastructure (AAI) and it uses [Keycloak](http://www.keycloak.org/) and [simpleSAMLphp](https://simplesamlphp.org/) underneath in order to make the authentication bridge between client applications (like Nuvla) and identity federations like eduGAIN and ELIXIR AAI (using SAML2.0).
+This will redirect users to their respective login realm in `SixSq's Federated Identity Portal`_.
+This portal is SixSq's authentication and authorization infrastructure (AAI) and it uses `Keycloak`_ and `simpleSAMLphp`_ underneath in order to make the authentication bridge between client applications (like Nuvla) and identity federations like eduGAIN and ELIXIR AAI (using SAML2.0).

 2. Users shall then select which federation they want to sign in with.